gavinrozzi/grwebsite/content/post/redactions/index.md

-+++
+---
-date = 2018-08-17
+date: 2018-08-17
-draft = false
+draft: false
-tags = ["OPRA"]
+header:
+  caption: ''
+  image: headers/unredact.JPG
-title = "Video: Defeating redactions on poorly redacted documents" summary = "Using one of my own public records requests as example, I show how you can find out information that was redacted when public officials mess up."
+summary: Using one of my own public records requests as example, I show how you can find out information that was redacted when public officials mess up.

-[header]
-image = "headers/unredact.JPG"
-caption = ""
-+++
+tags:
+- OPRA
+title: 'Video: Defeating redactions on poorly redacted documents'
+---
 {{< youtube 0NnuA8RMyiY >}}

 &nbsp;